Sync Metadata Between Photo Mechanic And Capture One

 Configure Capture One for Embedded versus XMP

-The first option, Prefer Embedded XMP over Embedded IPTC, let you decide which metadata scheme you prefer for embedded metadata.
-To elaborate, embedded metadata or metadata stored inside your image file can follow the older restricted IPTC scheme or, the newer expanded XMP scheme.
+The first option, Prefer Embedded XMP over Embedded IPTC, lets you decide which metadata scheme you prefer for embedded metadata.
+To elaborate, embedded metadata or metadata stored inside your image file can follow the older restricted IPTC scheme or the newer expanded XMP scheme.
 In case of a conflict, you tell Capture One which one to choose.

-This first option is not checked by default.
-I assume this is because embedded metadata comes from the camera and is mostly recorded in the IPTC scheme.
-However, in case you write embedded metadata with Photo Mechanic, I suggest you enable this option.
+This first option is not enabled by default.
+I assume this is because embedded metadata comes from the camera and is recorded in the IPTC scheme.
+However, if you write embedded metadata with Photo Mechanic, I suggest enabling this option.

-Since I earlier suggested to use XMP sidecar files, I recommend enabling this option.
+Since I suggested using XMP sidecar files, I recommend enabling this option.

 Test And Save

-You now made custom configurations that are very important to your workflow.
-I suggest you make some notes about these configurations for future reference.
+You now made custom configurations that are very important to your workflow, and I suggest you make some notes about these configurations for future reference.
 Because you once may need to reinstall your computer, discard a preference file, or else that may delete these settings.

 Conclusion

-You can sync metadata between Capture One and other software like Photo Mechanic, which follow the IPTC standard.
+You can sync metadata between Capture One and other software like Photo Mechanic, which follows the IPTC standard.
 One-way sync is, in general, easier to configure than two-way sync.

-Look into the options of both applications and repeatedly test on new images in either a Session or Catalog to be sure your scenario is bulletproof.
+Look into the options of both applications and repeatedly test new images in either a Session or Catalog to ensure your scenario is bulletproof.

 Thank you

-For reading.
-Please feel free to leave a comment.
-Like us on Facebook or subscribe to our newsletter to stay informed about new blogs.
+For reading Sync Metadata Between Photo Mechanic And Capture One.
+Please feel free to leave a comment, and like us on Facebook or subscribe to our newsletter to stay informed about new blogs.

 Best Regards,